In This Article

 Prevents impersonation through biometric verification:

-Analyzes typing patterns (rhythm, speed) to detect if different person is taking exam
+- Keystroke Dynamics: Analyzes typing patterns (rhythm, speed) to detect if a different person is taking the exam

 Effectiveness: 96-98% accuracy in detecting impersonation